-So, price-wise, while Kefir grains may look more costly upfront, they are not only richer in probiotics but also turn to be more efficient, since they may support your homemade Kefir production for years.
+So, price-wise, while Kefir grains may look more costly upfront, they are not only richer in probiotics but also turn out to be more efficient, since they may support your homemade Kefir production for years.

-HOW TO BUY?
+HOW TO BUY IT?

 Kefir can be made in two ways and by using two different fermentation agents: Kefir grains and Kefir starters.
 Kefir grains are living symbiotic colonies of bacteria and yeasts, while Kefir starters are lyophilized (freeze-dried) powders made of bacterial extracts.